The name Otonomo Technologies Ltd. (OTMO) should be kept on your radar - The Dwinnex

 Ratios:

 For a deeper understanding of Otonomo Technologies Ltd.’s stock, let’s take a closer look at its various ratios.
-For the most recent quarter (mrq), Quick Ratio is recorded 24.20 and its Current Ratio is at 24.20.
-In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.
+For the most recent quarter (mrq), Quick Ratio is recorded 8.90 and its Current Ratio is at 8.90.

 Upgrades & Downgrades